retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

     res = stream.filter(func=exclude_events).to_dataframe()

-We can see that ``res`` dataframe does not have “useless” events anymore.
+We can see that ``res`` dataframe does not have "useless" events anymore.

 .. code-block:: python